rchildree/meterator/README.md

 - Error checking for dactylic and iambo-trochaic meters
 - LocalStorage for persistent data
 - Automatic font switching (Fira Code for Greek text)

-## Deployment

-To deploy online:
-1. Upload `index.html`, `styles.css`, and `script.js` to your web server
-2. Ensure all three files are in the same directory
-3. Access via `index.html`

-The app uses:
-- Google Fonts (Fira Code) - loaded from CDN
-- LocalStorage for data persistence
-- No backend required - fully client-side

-## Usage

-Open `index.html` in a web browser.
-The application works entirely client-side, so it can be:
-- Hosted on any static web server
-- Opened directly from the filesystem
-- Deployed to GitHub Pages, Netlify, Vercel, etc.